 Lebanon bans Ghosn from foreign travel

-Lebanon banned former auto tycoon Carlos Ghosn from traveling on Thursday after questioning him over an Interpol "red notice" of charges of financial misconduct in Japan, judicial sources said.
+Beirut, Jan 9 (AFP) Lebanon banned former auto tycoon Carlos Ghosn from travelling on Thursday after questioning him over an Interpol "red notice" of charges of financial misconduct in Japan, judicial sources said.
 The 65-year-old businessman -- for years venerated in Japan for turning around once-ailing Nissan -- fled while awaiting trial on charges including allegedly under-reporting his compensation to the tune of USD 85 million.

 His shock arrival in his native Lebanon last month was the latest twist in a story worthy of a Hollywood plot and prompted outrage from the Japanese government as well as from Nissan.
 "The state prosecution issued a travel ban for Ghosn, and asked for his file from the Japanese authorities," a judicial source told AFP.

 Lebanon does not have an extradition agreement with Japan.
-Ghosn had also been expected to make a statement on a report submitted by Lebanese lawyers that he had travelled to neighboring Israel as head of Renault-Nissan.
+Ghosn also made a statement to prosecutors on a report submitted by Lebanese lawyers that he had travelled to neighbouring Israel as head of Renault-Nissan.

-Lebanon and neighboring Israel are still technically at war.
+Lebanon and neighbouring Israel are still technically at war, and Beirut has forbidden its citizens from visiting or having contacts.
 In early 2008, Ghosn travelled to Israel to announce the mass production of electric vehicles there with the cooperation of Renault-Nissan.

-At a press conference in Beirut on Wednesday, Ghosn apologized to the Lebanese people for having visited the neighboring country.
-"I went as the head of Renault," he said.
+At a press conference in Beirut on Wednesday, Ghosn apologised to the Lebanese people for having visited the neighbouring country.
+He said he went as the head of Renault.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)